dtrelogan/react-formstate/README.md

 ### Motivation

 If you are adding validation to a [React form](https://facebook.github.io/react/docs/forms.html) and you find yourself thinking - there must be a better way - that was the impetus behind react-formstate.
 Since React is all about responding to changes in component state, the key to a React-based solution is to provide an API to easily manage form state, specifically validation status.
 In doing so, you get productivity gains beyond validation.
 The end result is you keep your form components DRY.
+(In short, it's easy enough to build forms in raw React.
+Flexible form validation is the challenge.)

 ### Documentation